-News column printed in the Galveston Daily News, The Post, and other Galveston County Newspapers.
 The first two years that the azalea is in the garden are the most critical for its survival.
 The young plant requires consistent soil moisture during this time when the feeder roots are developing and spreading.
 During dry spells, keep them well-watered but not soaking wet.

-Azaleas should be fertilized with a fertilizer made especially for azaleas.
+Azaleas should be fertilized with a specialty fertilizer made for azaleas.
 There are many excellent commercially prepared brands on the market.
-Feed azaleas once soon after blooming has stopped in the spring, and repeat four to six weeks later.
+Fertilize azaleas once soon after blooming has stopped in the spring, and repeat a 4-6 weeks later.
 No other feeding should be done after May.
 Azaleas do best in soil that have a slightly acid pH.
-Acidifying the soil periodically with an iron-sulphur product might be required if the leaves turn yellow on the plant.
+Acidifying the soil periodically may be required if the leaves turn yellow on the plant.

-Pruning can be done any time up until the flower buds start to form in mid-summer.
+Pruning can be done any time up until the flower buds start to form in midsummer.
 Pruning after bud formation commences will reduce flower production in the following spring.
 Plants can be safely pruned up to one-third or more of their height at one trimming.
-Azaleas should be kept trimmed to avoid legginess and to promote lush green foliage.
+Azaleas should be kept trimmed to avoid leggedness and to promote lush green foliage.